-The proposed bill establishes the Alaska Work and Save Program within the Department of Revenue, aimed at providing retirement savings options for employees who do not have access to a qualified retirement plan through their employer.
+The proposed bill establishes the Alaska Work and Save Program within the Department of Revenue, aimed at providing retirement savings options for employees who do not have access to a qualified retirement plan.
 Key provisions include automatic enrollment of eligible employees at a default contribution rate, the ability for employees to opt out or adjust their contributions, and the establishment of participant accounts.
-The bill also outlines the responsibilities of the program administrator, including managing investments, maintaining participant records, and ensuring compliance with tax laws.
+The bill outlines the responsibilities of the program administrator, including managing contributions, providing investment options, and ensuring compliance with tax laws.
+Additionally, it mandates that employers facilitate employee participation in the program and sets forth penalties for non-compliance.

-Additionally, the bill amends existing laws to allow individuals to direct a portion of their Alaska permanent fund dividend to their Work and Save Program accounts, among other charitable contributions.
+The bill also amends existing laws to allow applicants for the Alaska permanent fund dividend to direct a portion of their dividend to their Alaska Work and Save Program participant accounts, among other charitable contributions.
 It specifies that contributions to the program will not incur a coordination fee, unlike other organizations listed for contributions.
-The bill includes provisions for confidentiality of participant information and establishes a complaint process for employees regarding employer compliance with the program.
+The bill includes provisions for confidentiality of participant information and establishes a process for employees to file complaints against employers who fail to facilitate participation in the program.
 The Act is set to take effect on January 1, 2026.

 Statutes affected: SB0021A, AM SB 21, introduced 01/10/2025: 43.23.130, 43.23.200, 44.25.400, 44.25.490, 18.67.162, 37.05.142, 44.25.410, 44.25.420, 44.25.470, 44.25.430, 44.25.440, 39.20.180, 44.25.450, 44.25.460, 23.30.395, U.S.C